p2ppsr/bridgeport-docs/BRIDGEPORT_JSON_SPEC.md

 ## `filter.startingBlockHeight`

 The block number when your protocol was created.
+If you are creating a new on-chain protocol and do not care about older transactions, it is best to use the current block height.

 ## `filter.find`

-This is the Bitbus/Bitsocket "find" block.
+This is the Bitbus "`q.find`" block.